maestroque/maestroque.github.io/content/posts/gsoc-physiopy/index.md

 Moving on, regarding the integration of the `Physio` object into the `phys2denoise` module, a careful approach had to be considered, in order to maintain the ability of the package to be used both with and without `Physio`.
 In order to do this a wrapper was created to handle function I/O differently in case the input was a `Physio` object or a `numpy.array`-like object for example.
 - In case a `Physio` is used, all the necessary information is already embedded for the metric computation (sampling frequency, peak/trough data) and the metric is saved in the `Physio.computed_metrics` dictionary (with members of type `Metric` containing the metric numerical data along with metadata).
 Then all the computed metrics can be referenced by name as `physio.computed_metrics["<Metric_Name>"]`.
 Note that all the computations along with the arguments passed are saved in the `Physio` object's history and can be reproduced given the `history.json` file
+- In case a non-`Physio` type is used (e.g. `numpy.array`-like) then the signal metadata are not embedded and require explicit passing to the function.
+The user is prompted to provide these data to the function if they are not present and the metric is computed and returned.
+In case the user explicitly states it, a `Physio` object can be returned as well with all the provided data and computed metric, however if they do not desire the use of `Physio`, the `phys2denoise` functions can still be used out of the box.

+These changes and further information about the `phys2denoise` module can be found in the [`phys2denoise` docs](https://phys2denoise.readthedocs.io/en/latest/index.html) I also composed during the summer.

 ### 3.3 Workflow and CLI for phys2denoise